SruthyK-S/movie_recommender/README.md

 # Introduction
 This is a movie recommendation system designed to help users discover new movies based on their preferences.
-It uses collaborative filtering and machine learning algorithms to provide personalized movie recommendations.
+It uses content based filtering and machine learning algorithms to provide personalized movie recommendations.

 Here is a demo video showing its functioning.